Eyesight requirements

 • presenting an original eyesight certificate (no more than 60 days old), or

 Your licence will then have a condition that you must always wear these while driving.
 If you try to pass the eyesight check at an agent and fail, you must provide a satisfactory eyesight or medical certificate.
-Your application won’t be completed (and you won’t get a licence) until you have provided the certificate.
+Your application won’t be completed (and you won’t get a licence) until you've provided the certificate.

 You’ll need to prove that your eyesight meets the standards every time you renew or apply for any driver licence or endorsement.

-Sight in only one eye can dramatically affect your ability to judge distance
+Sight in only one eye can dramatically affect your ability to judge distance.